 SHOP THE SAMSONITE VOLTAGE COLLECTION

-One of Samsonite’s best-selling collections, the Voltage has a unique geometric shell that will help you spot it among other bags on the luggage carousel.
-“I like the texture on the outside of the suitcase,” said one tester.
+WHY WE LOVE IT: Rightfully one of Samsonite’s best-selling collections, the Voltage has a unique geometric-textured shell that will help you spot it among other bags on the luggage carousel.
 In addition to the neatly organized compartments you’ll find on all Samsonite suitcases, we like its large interior capacity that expands an extra inch (although we wish it could expand a bit further).

 Dimensions31.8" x 22" x 13.6"